9 Best Tours and Day Trips in Seville

 Entrance to the Alcázar of Seville| ©ArminFlickr

-If you are asked about the Jewish quarter of Seville, you will probably be a little puzzled, but if you are told about the Santa Cruz quarter, you will surely have a clearer mental image.
-Indeed, the well-known neighbourhood located just a few metres from the Cathedral of Seville, famous for its façades and its plants, is also the Jewish quarter of the city.
+Surely if you are asked about the Jewish quarter of Seville you will be a bit puzzled, but surely if you are told about the Santa Cruz quarter you will have a clearer mental image.
+Indeed, the well-known neighbourhood located a few metres from the Cathedral of Seville, famous for its façades and its plants, is also the Jewish quarter of the city.
 On this tour you will discover one of the oldest areas of Seville focusing on its history.

 If you are interested in the medieval period, you will really enjoy this tour of Santa Cruz with an expert guide who will fill the visit with entertaining explanations peppered with anecdotes.
-This tour costs £12, is available in Spanish, English and French and lasts about an hour and a half.
+The price of this tour is £14, it is available in Spanish, English and French and lasts about an hour and a half.

 Itinerary